These pictures are of Candy who is our

 She sleeps on my pillow every night.

-if it will be the time I have to let her go.
+I know we are on borrowed time and every time something breaks I wonder if it will be the time I have to let her go.

-I do know that there will be a time that she hurts and the meds won't
+I do know that there will be a time that she hurts and the meds won't fix it.

 The heartbreak doesn't end.